Lophius: Habitat

 The East Atlantic species is found along the coasts of Europe but becomes scarce beyond 60°N latitude; it also occurs on the coasts of the Cape of Good Hope.
 The species caught on the North American side of the Atlantic is usually Lophius americanus.
-A third species (Lophius budegassa), inhabits the Mediterranean, and a fourth (L. setigerus) the coasts of China and Japan.
+A third species (Lophius budegassa), inhabits the Mediterranean, and a fourth (L. setigerus) the coasts of Korea, China and Japan.

-The black (L. budegassa) and white (L. piscatorius) anglerfish both live in shallow, inshore waters from 800 m to deeper waters (greater than 1000 m).
+The black (L. budegassa) and white (L. piscatorius) anglerfish both live in deep, inshore waters from 800 m to deeper waters (greater than 1000 m).
 These two species are very similar, with only a few distinctions between them.
 These include the colour of the peritoneum (black for L. budegassa and white for L. piscatorius) and the number of rays in the second dorsal fin (L. budegassa, 9–10 and L. piscatorius, 11–12).
 Also, minor differences in their distribution occur.
 Black anglerfish tend to have a more southern distribution (Mediterranean and eastern North Atlantic from the British Isles to Senegal).
 In contrast, the white anglerfish are distributed further north (Mediterranean, Black Sea and eastern North Atlantic from the Barents Sea to the Strait of Gibraltar).
 Despite these differences, the overall distribution of the black and white anglerfish tend to overlap greatly.
 A map of the distribution of anglerfish in the waters surrounding Europe and North Africa can be found in the external links section.
 The movements of both species of anglerfish indicate mixing of both northern and southern species could have strong implications for the geographical boundaries of the stocks from a management perspective.

+Commercial use

+Two species, Lophius piscatorius and Lophius budegassa, found in north-western Europe are referred to as monkfish, with L. piscatorius by far the most common species around the British Isles and of major fishery interest.
+Under UK Labelling Regulations, the phrase "monkfish" is only permitted for Lophiodes caulinaris, Lophius americanus, Lophius budegassa and Lophius piscatorius.

 Both species of Lophius are important because they are commercially valuable species usually caught by trawl and gillnetting fleets.

 Concern is expressed over the sustainability of monkfish fishing.
 The method most commonly used to catch monkfish, beam trawling, has been described as damaging to seafloor habitats.
 In February 2007, the British supermarket chain Asda banned monkfish from their stores.